 |Family Travel Files Ezine Family Vacations Resource

-The place where the American prairie and Ozark hospitality meet, Joplin sits snuggly on the western edge of the Ozark Plateau.
-It's location makes an excellent family vacation target stop, only a stone’s throw from Kansas and Oklahoma; not far from Arkansas and just about midpoint along historic U.S. HWY Route 66 – “The Mother Road.”
+Here's the scoop.
+American prairie and Ozark hospitality meet in Joplin located on the western edge of the Ozark Plateau.
 Safe, easy-paced and family-friendly, the city offers visitors of all ages a chance to chill out and simply have fun.
-We’ve assembled a list of the good stuff to make a family vacation rich with memories.
-Joplin and the surrounding countryside are ready to share the fun stuff of today.
+I have assembled a list of the good stuff to make a family vacation rich with memories.

 Make one stop for five museums.